lidofinance/scripts/README.md

 ```
 Set up all the ENV VARs you are using:
 - `WEB3_INFURA_PROJECT_ID` required to run tests
-- `ROOT_PASSWORD` arbitrary password used to connect to the container ssh
+- `ROOT_PASSWORD` arbitrary password used to connect to the container SSH

 Run the container (you can specify any ENV VARs you are using):
 ```shell